plan2net/webp/README.md

 Install and activate the extension in the Extension manager and clear your processed files in the Install Tool or Maintenance module.

+# Requirements

+Your version of ImageMagick or GraphicsMagick on the server needs to support WebP (obviously).

+You can test the support of GraphicsMagick with:

+    gm version | grep WebP

+(should return `yes`)

+or using ImageMagick with:

+    convert version | grep webp

+(should return a list of supported formats including `webp`)

 # Extension manager configuration

 You can set parameters for the conversion in the extension configuration.